-The shell allows arithmetic expressions to be evaluated, as one of the shell
+The shell allows arithmetic expressions to be evaluated, as one of the shell expansions or by the

 Evaluation is done in long integers with no check for overflow, though division by 0 is trapped and flagged as an error.
 The operators and their precedence and associativity are the same as in the C language.

 The following list of operators is grouped into levels of equal-precedence operators.
 The levels are listed in order of decreasing precedence.

 Shell variables are allowed as operands; parameter expansion is performed before the expression is evaluated.
-Within an expression, shell variables may also be referenced by name without using the parameter expansion syntax.
+Within an expression, shell variables can also be referenced by name without using the parameter expansion syntax.
 The value of a variable is evaluated as an arithmetic expression when it is referenced.
 A shell variable need not have its integer attribute turned on to be used in an expression.

 Constants with a leading 0 are interpreted as octal numbers.

 A leading '0x' or '0X' denotes hexadecimal.

 Otherwise, numbers take the form [base#]n, where base is a decimal number between 2 and 64 representing the arithmetic base, and n is a number in that base.

 NIST Digital Library of Mathematical Functions

-Windows equivalent command: SET /A - Display, set, or remove Windows environment variables
+Windows equivalent command: SET /A - Display, set, or remove Windows environment variables.